jhhr/anki_untracked_media_syncer/README.md

-This addon will automatically sync untracked (prefixed with _) media files that have been edited since last sync.

-Normally merely editing an untracked file will not cause it to be uploaded on sync.
+This addon makes edited files in the collection.media folder get uploaded to AnkiWeb on sync.

 # How to use

 - Install addon
-- Now, whenever you sync in Anki, edited files in the collection.media folder will be uploaded to AnkiWeb as well.
+- Edit files, sync to upload.

 ## Possible conflicts, if you edit in two places at once before syncing